boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/map.md

 ## How to change map type as choropleth or bubble?

-You can change map type as choropleth or bubble by `Map Type` property.
+You can change the map type to choropleth or bubble by using the `Map Type` property.

 ![Map Type](/static/assets/visualizing-data/visualization-widgets/images/map/map-type.png)

 ## How to configure the table data into a map?

-To plot a map, a minimum requirement of 1 value and 1 shape are needed.
-Dropping a dimension will display each region split by each of its item.
+To plot a map, you need a minimum requirement of 1 value and 1 shape.
+Dropping a dimension will display each region split by each of its items.

 The following steps explain the data configuration of a map:

-1. Click the `Data Source` in the configuration panel.
+1. Click on the `Data Source` in the configuration panel.

 ![Data button](/static/assets/visualizing-data/visualization-widgets/images/databutton.png)

-2. Click the `CREATE NEW` to launch a new connection from the connection-type panel.
+2. Click on `CREATE NEW` to launch a new connection from the connection-type panel.

 ![Data source button](/static/assets/visualizing-data/visualization-widgets/images/datasourcebutton.png)

-3. In the connection-type panel, click any one (Here, the `Microsoft Excel` Connection type is selected for demonstration) of the listed connection type buttons shown.
+3. In the connection-type panel, click on any one of the listed connection type buttons (Here, the `Microsoft Excel` Connection type is selected for demonstration).

 ![Data source list](/static/assets/visualizing-data/visualization-widgets/images/datasourcelist.png)

-4. In the `NEW DATA SOURCE` configuration panel, fill the connection type and related details.
-Click the `Connect.`
+4. In the `NEW DATA SOURCE` configuration panel, fill in the connection type and related details.
+Click on `Connect`.

 ![Connect button](/static/assets/visualizing-data/visualization-widgets/images/connectbutton.png)